jdoleary/Spellmasons/docs/TasksCurrent.md

 - Tuesday
     - (E) Integrate player walk animation
     - (M) ART TASK: Add wall sides to ground tiles images that are below ghost walls
-    - (M) Standalone server
-        - Standalone headless server should be able to be proven out using unit tests
-        - No Images, no SFX
-        - It should probably just use a global variable that omits visuals
----
-- More player colors
     - Solve for syncronize interrupting / resetting animations
         - Maybe use a state machine
         - TODO: Better solution for syncronizing unit animation state when doing network syncronization.
 Refactor returnToDefaultSprite
     - Organize candidates for sfx
+    - Bug: When trap triggers, spell effect is left behind as unit keeps moving through it
+    - Content: AOE clone should work for pickups
+    - Bug: Clone doesn't show cloned units until they move cause they spawn right on top of each other
+    - Bug: clear tooltip on enter portal?? not sure if necessary, tooltip remained while I was manually calling initLevel
+    - Bug: When you pull a guy and he actually gets to you, and then you move, you "carry" him
+    - Task: An ally that has died at all (even if ressed) should lose their upgrade priviledge
+---
+- More player colors
 - Allow pickups to be stored in inventory
 - (H) Game Balance
 - (M) SFX